jtv/ijssel/README.md

     greater_than = lambda value, threshold: value > threshold
     big_counts = (
-        Streamless(items)
+        Stream(items)
         .map(count)
         .filter(greater_than, {'threshold': 10})
         .list()
         )

-A Streamless stream can iterate anything that you can iterate: ranges, lists, sets, strings...
-Methods that return a sequence also return Streamless streams.
+An IJssel stream can iterate anything that you can iterate: ranges, lists, sets, strings...
+Methods that return a sequence also return IJssel streams.

 Platform